kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 creates a virtualenv for the project and installs the project dependencies in that virtualenv.

+If show up a message that the port is already being used, open the VagrantFile and change host number in the following lines:
+    config.vm.network :forwarded_port, guest: 8000, host:8000
+    config.vm.network :forwarded_port, guest: 9001, host:9001

 ###4) Migrate the database
 The vm is available via ssh:

     vagrant ssh

+If the error "`ssh` executable not found in any directories in the %PATH% variable" appear set a new enviroment variable for Bin folder for Git and try the vagrant ssh command again.

+    set PATH=%PATH%;C:\Path to Git Folder\Git\bin

+(Windows instruction) If the error persist modify ssh.rb file inside the vragrant lib folder C:\vagrant\vagrant\embedded\lib\ruby\gems\1.9.1\gems\
+vagrant-1.0.3\lib\vagrant\ssh.rb to comment out the faulty Windows check and add a real SSH check and try the vagrant ssh command again.

+# if Util::Platform.windows?
+  # raise Errors::SSHUnavailableWindows, :host => ssh_info[:host],
+                                       # :port => ssh_info[:port],
+                                       # :username => ssh_info[:username],
+                                       # :key_path => ssh_info[:private_key_path]
+# end

+which = Util::Platform.windows? ? "where ssh >NUL 2>&1" : "which ssh >/dev/null 2>&1"
+raise Errors::SSHUnavailable if !Kernel.system(which)

 Inside the vm the directory `/vagrant` is shared with the project directory where the `VagrantFile` lives.
 Below that is the alliance directory.
 Change to that directory and migrate the db:

     cd /vagrant/alliance
     ./manage.py migrate

+If it not recognize the command ./manage.py try change it for manage.py or python manage.py.

+If the message persist, the django-admin script should be on your system path if you installed Django via its setup.py utility.
+If it’s not on your path, you can find it in site-packages/django/bin within your Python installation.
+Consider symlinking it from some place on your path, such as /usr/local/bin.

+For Windows users, who do not have symlinking functionality available, you can copy django-admin.exe to a location on your existing path or edit the PATH settings (under Settings - Control Panel - System - Advanced - Environment...) to point to its installed location.

 Any time there is a schema change with new migration files, you'll need to repeat this step.